T-Norms Driven Loss Functions for Machine Learning: Background on the Integration of Learning and Logic Reasoning

-Thus, the compilation of the expression tree allows us to convert formulas into real-valued functions, represented by a computational graph, where predicate functions are composed by means of the truth-functions corresponding to connectives and quantifiers.
-Given a generic formula $\varphi$, we call the corresponding real-valued function its \textit{functional representation} $f_\varphi$.
-This representation is tightly dependent on the particular choice of the translating t-norm.
-For instance, given two predicates $p_1,p_2$ and the formula $\varphi(x)=p_1(x)\Rightarrow p_2(x)$, the functional representation of $\varphi$ in \L ukasiewicz logic is given by $f_{\varphi}(x, \B p) =\min\{1,1-p_1(x)+p_2(x)\}$.
+Thus, the compilation of the expression tree allows us to convert \ar{a} formula into \ar{a} real-valued function, represented by a computational graph. \ar{The different functions corresponding to predicates} are \ar{composed (i.e. aggregated)} by means of the truth-functions corresponding to connectives and quantifiers.
+Given a formula $\varphi$, \ar{we denote by} $f_\varphi$ its corresponding real-valued functional representation. $f_\varphi$ tightly depends on the chosen t-norm \ar{driving the fuzzy relaxation}. \ar{The expression tree corresponding to the FOL formula $\forall x\ Wall(x)\rightarrow\neg LiveIn(x,savanna)$ is reported in Figure \ref{fig:extree} as an example}.